Siloam: Full-time or Part-time Program for the Formation of Spiritual Directors

-The program can be taken over one year full-time or two years part-time (Mondays, daytime).
+The program can be taken over one year full-time or two years part-time (Mondays, 9am-5.30pm).
 There is generally a limit of eight participants in each program.

 Students who meet the ‘previous degree’ and other criteria may undertake Siloam as a Graduate Diploma in Spiritual Direction through Yarra Theological Union/University of Divinity.
 Government Fee-Help is available (for tuition fees) to qualifying Australian citizens.